-What do I need to jump from Big Four to an alternative carrier?
+What do I need to jump from the Big Four to an alternative carrier?

 Reader comments

-What do I need to jump from Big Four to an alternative carrier?
+What do I need to jump from the Big Four to an alternative carrier?

+When did mint buy a majority share of Android Central?!?!?!
+On topic yup I told Verizon to kiss my a$$ last December!
+Went to cricket wireless and couldn't be happier!!!
+Saving $50 a month!!!

+I don't believe the MVNO's are a better deal then most carriers you loose to many benefits and coverage is never the same.

 Mint sounds pretty good.
 I'm considering giving it a try with an alternate line, since I already use T-Mo so this is good to know.